DerwenAI/pytextrank/README.md

 ## TODOs

-  - PR to propose adding PyTR to the spaCy Universe
-  - update the wiki for version 2.x
-  - include the unit tests
   - fix Sphinx errors, generate docs
   - build a conda package
+  - include more unit tests
   - show examples of `spacy-wordnet` to enrich the lemma graph
   - leverage `neuralcoref` to enrich the lemma graph
   - generate a phrase graph, with entity linking to DBpedia, etc.